andrewventura/andrewventura.github.io/_posts/2018-02-03-monthly-playlists.md

 January was mostly new music - a decidedly "new years resolution" vibe.
 February was two tracks, one off Sinai Vessel's (excellent) "Brokenlegged", the other a decade-old shoegaze track, because I just like shoegaze.
 Then the playlists stopped for a few months when I had a rough patch in life to work through.
 The juice was still flowing, but I didn't take time to put it into cohesive lists...this may have been for the best.

-<iframe src="https://open.spotify.com/embed/user/attachedmeans/playlist/2EFuLZnWiGG3QlYZ8iONmS" width="100%" height="220" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/user/attachedmeans/playlist/2EFuLZnWiGG3QlYZ8iONmS" width="100%" height="220" frameborder="0" allowtransparency="true" allow="encrypted-media" style="margin:10px 0;"></iframe>

----

 In any case, I got back to it in early September, assembling a playlist that actually ended up working really well for me after the month had ended, even as I was compiling others for subsequent months.
 It's a surprisingly coherent mix of what was new at the time (Brand New, to be specific) and what went along with my month.
 A few highlights - I saw Brand New right after Science Fiction dropped (and before the Jesse Lacey shit dropped), which was dope; I love The Glow, Pt.
 2 a lot; and sludge/stoner/doom is really, really good for long night drives through the desert.
 (Or chapparal, whatever.
 I was going to Riverside.
 Close enough.)